March 15, 2021

 });

-How to prevent mobile game tampering
+How to prevent mobile game memory tampering

 As you can see, it doesn’t take years of reverse engineering experience to hack mobile games.
 For many mobile games, cheating only requires familiarity with a set of widely available and easy to use tools, like iGameGod or Frida.